aodin/backpain/_posts/2013-02-14-teach-web-development-the-hard-way.md

 ---
 layout: default
 title: Teach Web Development the Hard Way
-excerpt: Letting novice JavaScript programmers repeat your own mistakes might actually be a good, just help them so that they don't repeat their own.
+excerpt: Letting novice web programmers repeat the mistakes you've made might actually be a good, just help them so that they don't repeat their own.
 ---

 Teach Web Development the Hard Way
 ==================================

-{{ page.date | date: "%d %B %Y" }}
+_{{ page.date | date: "%d %B %Y" }}_

 If I had one word to describe the current state of web development it would be "cruel".